 Furthermore, we can assume that $\lambda_{P_i}>0$ for every $i\in I$ by removing all patterns with zero Lagrangian.
-(This does not change the family of all $\Sigma P_i$-mixing constructions, since we always have the option to put the empty $r$-graph into a part.)
+(This does not change the family of all $\Sigma P_i$-mixing constructions, since $E_i=\emptyset$ for every $i\in I$ with $\lambda_{P_i}=0$ and we always have the option to put the empty $r$-graph into a part.)